-- The \$1 Strike Interval Program is described within Supplementary Material .01 of Options 4, Section 5. - The \$0.50 Strike Interval Program is described within Supplementary Material .05 of Options 4, Section 5. - The \$2.50 Strike Interval Program is described within Supplementary Material .02 of Options 4, Section 5. - The \$5.00 Strike Interval Program is described within Supplementary Material .06 of Options 4, Section 5.
+- 9 The \$1 Strike Interval Program is described within Supplementary Material .01 of Options 4, Section 5. - 10 The \$0.50 Strike Interval Program is described within Supplementary Material .05 of Options 4, Section 5. - 11 The \$2.50 Strike Interval Program is described within Supplementary Material .02 of Options 4, Section 5. - 12 The \$5.00 Strike Interval Program is described within Supplementary Material .06 of Options 4, Section 5.

-on each of the next five Fridays that are business days and are not Fridays in which monthly options series or Quarterly Options Series expire ("Short Term Option Expiration Dates"), provided an option class has been approved for listing and trading on the Exchange.
-Today, the Exchange may open up to thirty initial series for each option class that participates in the Short Term Option Series Program.
-Further, if the Exchange opens less than thirty (30) Short Term Option Series for a Short Term Option Expiration Date, additional series may be opened for trading on the Exchange when the Exchange deems it necessary to maintain an orderly market, to meet customer demand or
+monthly options series or Quarterly Options Series expire ("Short Term Option Expiration Dates"), provided an option class has been approved for listing and trading on the Exchange.13 Today, the Exchange may open up to thirty initial series for each option class that participates in the Short Term Option Series Program.14 Further, if the Exchange opens less than thirty (30) Short Term Option Series for a Short Term Option Expiration Date, additional series may be opened for trading on the Exchange when the Exchange deems it necessary to maintain an orderly market, to meet customer demand or when the market price of the underlying security moves substantially from the exercise price or prices of the series already opened.15

-The Exchange may have no more than a total of five Short Term Option Expiration Dates, not including any Monday or Wednesday SPY Expirations as provided below.
+13 The Exchange may have no more than a total of five Short Term Option Expiration Dates, not including any Monday or Wednesday SPY Expirations as provided below.
 If the Exchange is not open for business on the respective Thursday or Friday, the Short Term Option Opening Date will be the first business day immediately prior to that respective Thursday or Friday.
 Similarly, if the Exchange is not open for business on a Friday, the Short Term Option Expiration Date will be the first business day immediately prior to that Friday.
 With respect to Wednesday SPY Expirations, the Exchange may open for trading on any Tuesday or Wednesday that is a business day series of options on the SPDR S&P 500 ETF Trust (SPY) to expire on any Wednesday of the month that is a business day and is not a Wednesday in which Quarterly Options Series expire ("Wednesday SPY Expirations").
 With respect to Monday SPY Expirations, the Exchange may open for trading on any Friday or Monday that is a business day series of options on the SPY to expire on any Monday of the month that is a business day and is not a Monday in which Quarterly Options Series expire ("Monday SPY Expirations"), provided that Monday SPY Expirations that are listed on a Friday must be listed at least one business week and one business day prior to the expiration.
 The Exchange may list up to five consecutive Wednesday SPY Expirations and five consecutive Monday SPY Expirations at one time; the Exchange may have no more than a total of five Wednesday SPY Expirations and a total of five Monday SPY Expirations.
 Monday and Wednesday SPY Expirations will be subject to the provisions of this Rule.
 See Supplementary Material .03 of Options 4, Section 5.

-&lt;sup>14 See Supplementary Material .03 of Options 4, Section 5(c).
+14 See Supplementary Material .03 of Options 4, Section 5(c).